What is the course of a migraine attack?

 Expert knowledge

-Do you know the story of Alice in Wonderland?
+Have you heard the story of Alice in Wonderland?

-She experienced many funny and strange things.
-Sometimes an aura can be similar, so one type of aura was named after this story.
+If you have, you might remember that she experienced many funny and strange things.
+Sometimes, the things that happen in an aura can seem very similar to Alice’s experiences.
+In fact, one specific type of aura was named after this story.

-“Alice in Wonderland Syndrome” is the name given to an aura in which you see things around you bigger, smaller, or otherwise different (for example, things seem to move more quickly than normal).
-These auras are most often described by children and adolescents and less often by adults.
+“Alice in Wonderland Syndrome” is the name given to an aura when people see things around them as bigger, smaller, moving more slowly or quickly than they really are.
+These auras are most often described by young people and less often by adults.

-This is the phase when the migraine headache begins.
+This is the phase when the migraine headache itself begins.

 What does a migraine feel like?